bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 Apache
 ''''''

 Another common HTTP server and proxy is Apache.
-Here is sample confuguration for running a Bokeh server behind Apache:
+Here is sample configuration for running a Bokeh server behind Apache:

 .. code-block:: apache